Storyline - Dawn of Discovery: Venice PC Review (1 out of 5)

 In yet another kick to the teeth of fans of the game, players are not even able to play through the original campaign using the new units and features introduced in the expansion.

-New Features - Dawn of Discovery: Venice PC Review
+New Features - Dawn of Discovery: Venice PC Review (3 out of 5)

 The biggest selling point for the expansion pack is of course the new multiplayer features, which will be discussed later.
 However, developer Related Designs have managed to squeeze in a few new features which will add some variety to the single player exploits of players.